pytroll/donfig/doc/configuration.rst

    }

-Donfig searches for all environment variables that start with ``MYPKG_``, then transforms keys by converting to lower case, changing double-underscores to nested structures, and changing single underscores to hyphens.
+Donfig searches for all environment variables that start with ``MYPKG_``, then transforms keys by converting to lower case and changing double-underscores to nested structures.

 Donfig tries to parse all values with `ast.literal_eval
 <https://docs.python.org/3/library/ast.html#ast.literal_eval>`_, letting users